tsion/middleearth/drafts/Conditions.md

         try {
             findAllLogs() each(|log| analyzeLog(log))
         } handle e: MalformedLogEntryError {
-            invokeRestart("useValue", MalformedLogEntry new(e text))
+            UseValue invoke(MalformedLogEntry new(e text))
         }
     }

 You could also have put these new restarts into `parseLogFile` instead of `parseLogEntry`.
 However, you generally want to put restarts in the lowest-level code possible.
-It wouldn't, though, be appropriate to move the `skipLogEntry` restart into `parseLogEntry` since that would cause `parseLogEntry` to sometimes return normally with `null`, the very thing you started out trying to avoid.
-And it'd be an equally bad idea to remove the `skipLogEntry` restart on the theory that the condition handler could get the same effect by invoking the `useValue` restart with `null` as the argument; that would require the condition handler to have intimate knowledge of how the `parseLogFile` works.
-As it stands, the `skipLogEntry` is a properly abstracted part of the log-parsing API.
+It wouldn't, though, be appropriate to move the `SkipLogEntry` restart into `parseLogEntry` since that would cause `parseLogEntry` to sometimes return normally with `null`, the very thing you started out trying to avoid.
+And it'd be an equally bad idea to remove the `SkipLogEntry` restart on the theory that the condition handler could get the same effect by invoking the `UseValue` restart with `null` as the argument; that would require the condition handler to have intimate knowledge of how the `parseLogFile` works.
+As it stands, the `SkipLogEntry` is a properly abstracted part of the log-parsing API.

 ## Other Uses for Conditions